-Have you ever heard that there is one possible route around the Underground taking in every single line for just one stop?
-One of our friends was told this puzzle and, being a London geek — hooray — he worked it out over several commutes.
+Have you heard that there is a route you can take around the London Underground, covering every single line for just one stop?
+Back in 2013 one of our friends was told this puzzle and, being a London geek — hooray — he worked it out over several commutes.
 Can you?
 Remember, you must visit each different line for just one stop.

 - The route includes the Overground and DLR

-- There are 4 permutations of start and end points, because only one of the two stations for the first and last move is important (e.g. if you are on the Victoria line and need to get to Stockwell, you can start at Brixton or Vauxhall - it makes no difference to the rest of the route)
+- There are four permutations of start and end points, because only one of the two stations for the first and last move is important (e.g. if you are on the Victoria line and need to get to Stockwell, you can start at Brixton or Vauxhall - it makes no difference to the rest of the route!

 Many thanks to John Wilkes for sharing the puzzle (and for working it out).